Sterling hits two-month high vs euro after November GDP data

 By Joice Alves

-LONDON, Jan 15(Reuters) - Sterling rose against the euro on Friday, touching an almost two-month high, after data showed Britain's national lockdown in November was less damaging for the economy than expected.
+LONDON, Jan 15(Reuters) - Sterling touched an almost two-month high against the euro on Friday after data showed Britain's national lockdown in November was less damaging for the economy than expected.

 Britain's economy shrank in November for the first time since the initial COVID-19 lockdown last spring, but the 2.6% monthly decline was smaller than most analysts expected.

-Sterling was at 88.93 pence at 0933 GMT, not far from the Nov.
-11 high of 88.66 pence touched in earlier morning trade, after the data showing the impact of the national lockdown in November.
+Sterling rose to 88.66 pence against the euro, touching its highest level since Nov.
+11 in earlier morning trade, after the data showing the impact of the national lockdown in November.
+It lost some ground and edged 0.1% lower at 88.90 pence against the single currency at 1130 GMT.
 EURGBP=D3

 Sterling has performed well this week as pushed-back expectations of negative interest rates and hopes for a quicker economic recovery in Britain because of its vaccination campaign buoyed the currency.

-The Bank of England Governor Andrew Bailey damped down expectations for sub-zero rates in Britain. [nL1N2JO0R6}

-Market pricing for negative interest rates has been pushed back by nearly a month, with such rates now expected in June 2021, compared with May 2021 previously.
-BOEWATCH
+Since Bank of England Governor Andrew Bailey dampened expectations for sub-zero rates in Britain, market pricing for negative interest rates has been pushed back by nearly a month to June 2021.
+BOEWATCH[nL1N2JO0R6}

 Following the completion of a Brexit trade deal in December, investors have turned their attention to Britain's economy and its COVID-19 vaccination campaign.